How to turn on your TV with Google Home

-Google has made it so all its smart home products work nearly seamlessly together, and it all stems from the brains of the operation: Google Home.
-With one of Google's smart speakers, you can adjust the temperature of a Nest thermostat, control Nest security cameras, and stream your favorite shows on Chromecast, without ever lifting a finger.
+Google has made it so all its smart home products work nearly seamlessly together, and it all stems from the brains of the operation: Google Home ($109.99 at Dell Home).
+With one of Google's smart speakers, you can adjust the temperature of a Nest thermostat, control Nest security cameras, and stream your favorite shows on Chromecast ($59.97 at Walmart), without ever lifting a finger.

 There's also something Google Home can do that you might not have known.
 It can turn on almost any TV.
 Here's how.